The Coordination Office for the Preservation of Written Cultural Heritage (KEK)

 A restoration project funded by the Koordinierungsstelle: The address book of the artist Hannah Höch in the Berlinische Galerie © Berlinische Galerie, Landesmuseum für Moderne Kunst, Fotografie und Architektur, Hannah-Höch-Archiv / Kai-Annett Becker

-The Koordinierungsstelle für die Bewahrung des schriftlichen Kulturguts (KEK) (Coordination Office for the Preservation of Written Cultural Heritage) promotes, coordinates and optimizes the preservation of written originals throughout Germany.
-At the same time, it connects and advises archives, libraries and museums nationwide.
-As a cross-state and cross-disciplinary body, it has created a unique network of experts.
+The Coordination Office for the Preservation of Written Cultural Heritage (KEK) promotes, coordinates and optimises the preservation of original written documents throughout Germany.
+At the same time, it connects archives, libraries and museums nationwide and provides them with advice.
+As an organisation operating across federal states and sectors, it has established a unique network of experts.

-The substance of many historical documents such as books, deeds and files is under threat.
-Objects made of paper or parchment become fragile over time and, in the worst case, could be lost forever.
-With its work, the KEK makes a significant contribution to safeguarding cultural memory.
+Many historical documents, such as books, deeds and files, are at risk of physical deterioration.
+Objects made of paper or parchment become brittle over time and, in the worst case, could be lost forever.
+Through its work, the KEK therefore makes a significant contribution to safeguarding cultural memory.

-The theoretical and strategic working basis is the “Bundesweiten Handlungsempfehlungen" (Nationwide Recommendations for Action) (2015), the first comprehensive inventory of written cultural heritage in Germany.
-They provide a detailed assessment of damage and risks and outline an overall concept for safeguarding originals.
+The theoretical and strategic basis for its work is the “National Recommendations for Action” (2015), the first comprehensive inventory of written cultural heritage in Germany.
+These recommendations provide a detailed assessment of damage and risks and outline a comprehensive strategy for safeguarding originals.